Gardens of Pelham residents surprised with bins of gifts - Shelby County Reporter

 “It was a thrill seeing their faces,” he explained.
 “For almost this entire past year they could not get out and see their families.
 So to give them a chance to come outside, you could tell that they were so appreciative of us being there to do that for them.”

-Kneff and Ehlman both said that this would not have been possible without the overwhelming support of the community.
+Neff and Ehlman both said that this would not have been possible without the overwhelming support of the community.
 They expressed that Pelham’s dedication to its seniors is unlike anything they have seen in other cities.

 State to stop providing federal unemployment programs